sindhuy30/bmi-calculator/README.md

 # Sindhu’s BMI Calculator

-A tiny Flask web app that lets you compute Body‑Mass Index (BMI) from your weight (kg) and height (cm).
+A tiny Flask-powered web app that takes your weight (in kilograms) and height (in centimeters), crunches the numbers, and tells you your BMI—fast and simple.

 ## Quick start